Piper High School (Florida)

-Piper High School is a public high school located in Sunrise, Florida, one of the nation's fastest growing cities.
+Piper High School is a public high school located in Sunrise, Florida, one of the fastest growing cities in the United States.
 The school is a part of the Broward County Public Schools district.

 The school serves over 2,500 students from grades 9 through 12.
-The athletic teams are known as the Bengals.
+Its mascot is the Bengals.

-It serves: most of Sunrise, northwest sections of Lauderhill, a section of North Lauderdale, and a section of Tamarac.
+It serves most of Sunrise, northwest sections of Lauderhill, a section of North Lauderdale, and a section of Tamarac.

 History

 Roma Adkins became the principal in 1994.
+The school is named after aviation pioneer William T. Piper, who donated the land upon which the school was built.